Tennessee–Bulgaria National Guard Partnership: The partnership under NATO membership

-Joint Contact teams continue to mature after Bulgaria's accession into NATO in 2004, EUCOM, Tennessee, and Bulgaria wanted to explore moving to the next step of complexity in engagement activities with respect to the State Partnership Program.
+Joint Contact teams continue to mature after Bulgaria's accession into NATO in 2004.
+EUCOM, Tennessee, and Bulgaria wanted to explore moving to the next step of complexity in engagement activities with respect to the State Partnership Program.
 The events that EUCOM proposed were to be the first time Tennessee National Guard units were to conduct their annual training in Bulgaria independent of a larger exercise.
-Several major SPP events need to be highlighted which have impacted either side in a significant way.
-Vigilant Sentry is an exercise which combined efforts of both the 118th TN Medical group, and the 168th Military Police Battalion.
-The Medical part objectives’ were to provide medical, dental and pediatric care to the rural population in a joint effort with the Bulgarian Ministry of Defense and through the Military Academy and in cooperation with the Military of Health.
-Sentry Lion is another interesting event which took place in 2006 at the third Bulgarian AF base at Graf Ignatievo.
-In this event the TN Air Guard provided C-5 Cargo Transports to move the logistical equipment and support personnel from Oregon to Bulgaria.
+Several major SPP events need to be highlighted that have impacted either side in a significant way.
+Vigilant Sentry is an exercise that combined the efforts of both the 118th TN Medical group and the 168th Military Police Battalion.
+The Medical part objectives were to provide medical, dental, and pediatric care to the rural population in a joint effort with the Bulgarian Ministry of Defense and through the Military Academy, and in cooperation with the Military of Health.
+Sentry Lion is another interesting event that took place in 2006 at the third Bulgarian AF base at Graf Ignatievo.
+In this event, the TN Air Guard provided C-5 Cargo Transports to move the logistical equipment and support personnel from Oregon to Bulgaria.

 Since the inception of the Tennessee-Bulgaria State Partnership Program, the following are notable accomplishments: